m0nhawk/grafana_api/README.md

 ## What is this library for?

 Yet another Grafana API library for Python.
-Support both 2 and 3 Python versions.
+Support Python 3 only.

 ## Requirements

-You need either 2nd or 3rd version of Python and only the `requests` library installed.
+You need Python 3 and only the `requests` library installed.

 ## Quick start